 You probably hear all the great reviews from people who started from kindergarten and grow up in the school system..
 For me I came in seventh grade and was bullied severely both by students and the highschools officer assistant principal and principal.
 They laughed at my stories of being bullied.
 Sure it's a great school and offers alot of programs but knowing that if you get a bad grade you'll be called an idiot is just unbareable.

 Whitnall High School is a public high school in Greenfield.
 The principal of Whitnall High School is Jackie Winter.
-821 students attend Whitnall High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Asian.
+821 students attend Whitnall High School and identify as White, non-Hispanic; Black, non-Hispanic; and Asian.
 1% of the Whitnall High School students have "limited English proficiency."
-22% of the 821 students here get reduced lunch prices.
-The student to teacher ratio at Whitnall High School is 18:1.
+22% of the 821 students here have subsidized lunches.
+The ratio of students to teachers at Whitnall High School is 18:1.
 Eisenhower Middle/High School is one of the nearest high schools.

 - Ceramics sculpture